 So, how can you reduce your likelihood of developing cancer?

-- Minimize sugar and processed foods: Sugar feeds cancer and can increase its likelihood of growing.
-Try to minimize sugar as much as possible.
-I recommend keeping sugar intake to less than 25 grams per day.
-Processed foods also increase inflammation within the body, which can increase the chances of developing cancer.
-Work to reduce processed foods to less than 20% of your total daily intake.
-The other 80% should be whole foods, including vegetables, fruits, lean meats, seeds, nuts, and legumes.
+2. Reduce inflammation.
+Inflammation has been identified as a common finding in those with cancer and chronic diseases.
+Processed foods increase inflammation within the body – work to reduce to less than 20% of your total daily intake.
+The other 80% of your daily diet should be whole foods, including vegetables, fruits, lean meats, seeds, nuts, and legumes.

-- Minimize stress.
+4. Minimize stress.
 Incorporate mindfulness or meditation to help minimize stress.
 If you are frequently feeling stressed, have your adrenal function checked by a functional medicine provider.

-- Improve gut health.
+6. Improve gut health.
 A majority of our immune system is found in our gut.
 With cancer being a disease of the immune system going awry, improving the gut will help improve the immune system, which can help prevent cancer!

 For more personalized recommendations on reducing your risk of cancer, see one of our functional medicine providers who can help assess and reduce your own personal risk factors.